COAPE Diploma in Animal Behaviour

 A good command of the English language is essential.

-This is a demanding course comprising approximately 80 hours of lectures, 2 case studies, 1 set of approximately 10 hours of lectures being presented about every 3 months.
+This is a demanding course comprising approximately 80 hours of lectures, assignments and 2 case studies, with 1 module, of approximately 10 hours of lectures, being presented about every 3 months.

 In addition, students are required to log 50 hours at both a shelter and training facility during the course, where legislation allows.

 This course requires dedication as it is the highest qualification of its kind, it is ESSENTIAL that all the books are read, and that additional independent research is done to ensure good marks.

 Don’t forget to enquire about our affordable monthly payment plans, make your dream course a reality!

 Please note that there is a required reading list which you will receive once you have enrolled and paid the full deposit.
 The price of the books is not included in the course fee.
 It is the student’s responsibility to source and obtain the books.
 A number of the books are available on Amazon Kindle or E-Readers, which may prove more cost effective.